Wal33D/car-logo-helper/docs/API.md

 # API Reference

-This document summarizes the public API for both Python and Java implementations.
+This document summarizes the public API for Python, Java, and Android implementations of Automotive Logo Library.

 ## Python (`carlogohelper`)